bluesheeptoken/subseq/benchmark/README.md

 The benchmark has been realized with a PC with 8 GB of ram, 8 cores and the `Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz` CPU.

+The threshold_query used is 1.

 ## Running the benchmark

 With `FIFA.dat` in the data folder, you can run the benchmark from the benchmark folder: `python benchmark.py`.

 ## Results

-`Subseq` predicted the entire dataset in approximatively 2 hours, which is an average of 330 ms per prediction.
+`Subseq` predicted the entire dataset in approximatively 14 minutes, which is an average of 41 ms per prediction.

 This model takes relatively more time than [`CPT`](https://github.com/bluesheeptoken/CPT/tree/master/benchmark).
 This is mainly because `Subseq` is doing a lot of Full Text search.